The Memorial Service for Didi April 30, 1978

 others here, will always be associated with her.

+Holmes.
 She brought this back to us, made this extremely real for us.
-She was in another way, I think, also a link to the past.
+She was in another way, I think, also a link to

-When she was born in 1882 both her grandfathers, Rabbi Solomon Herxheirner and her other grandfather Isaac Jaffe,
+the past.
+When she was born in 1882 both her grandfathers, Rabbi Solomon Herxheimer and her other grandfather

 And so Didi, you see, is the link, the link between that very remote past and that distant future that her great-